How to Lead a Remote Team: The Complete Guide

 Addressing Two-Speed Proximity

 If nothing is done, this asymmetry always produces the same effects.
 Decisions are prepared off-camera.
 Some team members have more context than others.
-Remote workers speak less, take up less space, and end up disengaging from the collective dynamic.
+Remote workers speak less, take up less space, and eventually disengage from the collective dynamic.

 Some simple rules significantly change the game:

 • “Remote first” meetings.
-Even if several people are together in a room, everyone connects properly to the setup and follows the same speaking rules.
+Even if several people are together in a room, everyone connects properly to the device and follows the same speaking rules.

 • Tracked decisions.
 What is said in side conversations must be reformulated in a channel visible to all.